robertjamison/robertjamison.github.io/index.md

-## Finally
-A site where you know what you are getting.
+Finally, site where you know what you are getting.